 What to Expect Before Surgery Begins

-After this process, you will have an IV inserted by the nursing staff and they will also administer antibiotics to you as part of readying you for your surgery.
-Once in the operating room, the staff will prepare you for surgery. .
+After this process, the nursing staff will insert an IV, through which antibiotics are administered.
+Once in the operating room, the staff will prepare you for surgery.
 The anesthesia team will then administer medications to relax you and put you to sleep.
-As you drift off, the anesthesia doctor may ask how you are feeling to provide them with additional feedback on how the anesthesia is working.
+As you drift off, the anesthesia doctor may ask how you are feeling to provide them with additional feedback about how the anesthesia is working.
 The surgical team will then cleanse your skin with antibacterial solutions and place sterile drapes and towels around your face to also help prevent infection.

 Most patients prefer general anesthesia, but some may elect to have a “twilight sedation” or intravenous sedation.
 During the rhinoplasty surgery, incisions are made to access the bones and cartilage that support the nose.
 The incisions are created inside the nose so that they are invisible after the surgery.
 Sometimes, it is necessary to make a tiny incision underneath the nose as well.
 Depending on the desired result, some bone and cartilage may be removed, or tissue may be added (either from another body part or synthetic filler).
 The bones may need to be shifted in a very controlled fashion to make your nose narrower.
 After reshaping the bones and cartilage, the skin is then redraped over the underlying structures of the nose.
 A splint is then placed outside the nose to support the new shape of the nose as it heals.

 Patients generally do not need to stay overnight after the procedure, and they usually go home a few hours afterward.
 Rhinoplasty surgeries can change the size, shape, and angle of your nose and bring it into better proportion with the rest of your face.
 Rhinoplasty will give you a refined, more aesthetic appearance that will complement the rest of your face.